scott-stockwell/clear-my-record-law-codification/expungability-rules/New-Death.md

 * death is an element
 * death is NOT an element
-* Need to research by reading the statute
 * Not determined

 How to initalize?

-1. Set all to death is NOT an element
+1. Set all statutes to death is NOT an element
-2. Set known statutes with death is an element
+2. Set known statutes with death is an element to true.

 How to maintain?